Houston Astros vs Chicago White Sox - August 13, 2019 Recap

 Astros: INF Alex Bregman didn't start either game due to a sore shoulder suffered when he was hit by a pitch on Sunday. .
 RHP Brad Peacock (right shoulder discomfort) was in Houston's clubhouse following two rehab appearances for Triple-A Round Rock and said he felt ''really good.''
 Manager A.J.
 Hinch said Peacock will return to the minors for one or two more outings, starting on Thursday, before rejoining the Astros as a reliever.
 Peacock was 6-6 with a 4.13 ERA in 17 games (15 starts) before going on the IL on June 28. ...
 RHP Josh James (sore right shoulder) threw 20 pitches in Florida on Sunday.
 Hinch said the next step will be to intensify James' rehab program.

-White Sox: INF/OF Leury Garcia (bruised finger on right hand) sat out the first game. ...
+White Sox: INF/OF Leury Garcia (bruised finger on right hand) sat out both games. ...
 Manager Rick Renteria said 3B Yoan Moncada (strained right hamstring) is progressing as he works out with the team, but there's no timetable for his return.

-UP NEXT: Astros RHP Gerrit Cole (14-5, 2.87 ERA) starts the second game of the doubleheader against White Sox RHP Ivan Nova (7-9, 4.80).
-Cole seeks to extend his career-best winning streak to 11 games; the last team to beat him was the White Sox on May 22.
-Nova is 3-0 with a 0.64 ERA in his last four starts.
+UP NEXT: Astros LHP Wade Miley (11-4, 2.99) faces White Sox LHP Ross Detwiler (1-3, 5.35) in the series finale on Wednesday afternoon.
+Miley has wins in five straight decisions with a 2.11 ERA in an seven-game span, and has won three straight starts.

 ---